art-of-electronics/stm32_button_routines/README.md

 # stm32_button_routines
 Routines for handling buttons done the right way :)

 If you ever struggled with handling buttons in your MCU project - struggle no more.
-Here is a good example of button routines for STM32 microcontrollers coded with HAL in CubeMX IDE.
+Here is a good example of button routines for STM32 microcontrollers coded with HAL in CubeIDE.

 No interrupt nor lame 20ms delay "debounce".